intercity/chef-repo/README.md

 In short you need to do the following:

 - Ensure you have a rbenv .ruby-version in your application, specifying the version to use.
-- Add `intercity` gem to your gemfile.
+- Add Capistrano and Unicorn to your Gemfile.
-- Generate the `unicorn` binstub so that bluepill can start your application.
+- Generate the `unicorn` binstub so your server can start your application.

 So let's get started.